---

 | :--- | :--- | :--- |

-The "Best for / Not for" scope statement increases citation probability by protecting your qualified pipeline and providing the balanced recommendations AI engines prioritize.
-This critical, often overlooked element tells AI exactly which buyers to route to your brand and which to send elsewhere.
-Honesty increases citation probability because AI engines are trained to prioritize balanced, scoped recommendations over blanket claims.
+The "Best for / Not for" scope statement is a critical, often overlooked element that protects your qualified pipeline by instructing AI engines exactly which buyers to route to your brand.
+This honesty increases citation probability because AI models prioritize balanced, scoped recommendations over generic blanket claims.
+By defining the exact fit, you ensure AI engines deliver high-intent leads while routing unqualified traffic elsewhere.

 | Dimension | Traditional Page | Citation-First Page |